Neat Devices and Microsoft Teams AOSP Device Management Migration

 If you have any further questions, please contact us at support@neat.no.

-A.3 Your devices will not sign out, but will carry on working being configured with ADA.
-However, if you update the Neat firmware that only has AOSP device registration apps of Intune and Authenticator, then your device will sign out upon reboot, if the Intune profile hasn’t been created.
+A.3.
+Your devices will not sign out, but will carry on working being configured with ADA.
+However, if you update the Neat firmware that only has AOSP device registration apps of Microsoft Intune and Microsoft Authenticator, then your device will sign out upon reboot, if the Intune profile hasn’t been created.

 Q.4 What happens if I create an AOSP profile now?